I had an epiphany while teaching my son piano lessons this year. Here are some new thoughts on teaching. Game changing!

 So I started to think; aren’t I kind of doing the exact same thing that I said people shouldn’t be doing?
 I thought I would take him through and see what happens.
 I’ve never taken this exact material and used it to learn faking.
 We’d start with the level one material of learning your triads in 12 keys and minor triads and scale patterns in 12 keys.
 Then we learned how to fake and how to accompany yourself singing pop songs.

-Where is he with teaching now?
+Where is my son with piano now?

 He’s now halfway through level one and it’s the most incredible thing.
 He can play the five note scale patterns in 12 keys.
 What’s really interesting for him is that usually people get to the key of Gb and they panic or they get to B major and they panic.
 My son is having mistakes on the key of Bb which usually isn’t that hard.
 All of the the kind of usual trouble areas that you think he would have, he’s not having which is really fascinating.
 I’ve got the circle of fifths wheel on the piano.
 Every day we’re going through the initial scale patterns in level one.
 Then the five note scales ,the outlines of the triads, solid triads and he can play all of it